Codepath-Boys/Event-Planner/README.md

    * ability to create an account
 * Event list screen
     * displays all events that a user has created or been invited to
-* To-do's screen
+* Chat screen
-    * displays all to-do's of an event when the event is clicked ono
+    * displays chat of an event when the event is clicked ono
 * Profile screen
     * customize profile and edit settings